 Skip to main content

-- We will accept 60 semester hours in place of an associate degree.
+- 60 semester credit hours will be accepted in place of an Associate's degree;

 - Good verbal, written and interpersonal communication skills.

-- Vision correctable to 20/30 or better each eye, normal color vision (to sufficiently distinguish red, yellow and green) and normal depth perception.
+- Vision correctable to 20/30 or better, normal color vision and depth perception.

-- Must possess an unrestricted driver’s license except for corrective lenses.
-Must also demonstrate an appropriate driving record.
-Revoked or suspended driving privileges within the last 3 years ordinarily disqualifies an applicant.
+- Must possess an unrestricted driver’s license except for corrective lenses; revocation or suspension in the last three years are ordinarily ineligible for appointment.